BC-OH--Ohio Sports Digest 1:30 pm, OH

 BBA–ASTROS-INDIANS

-CLEVELAND — Corey Kluber, who hasn’t lost since July 3 and is making a strong run at his second Cy Young Award, starts as the Indians continue their four-game series against the Houston Astros.
-By Tom Withers.
-UPCOMING: 700 words, photos.
-Game time 7:10 p.m.
+CLEVELAND — With the pressure intensifying the deeper into September they go, the first-place Indians continue their four-game series against Houston with Carlos Carrasco starting against Astros right-hander Doug Fister.
+UPCOMING: 650 words, photos.

-CINCINNATI — The Mets and Reds play the second game of their series, with Rafael Montero (0-0) facing left-hander Brandon Finnegan (8-10).
-By Joe Kay.
-UPCOMING: 500 words, photos.
 Game time 7:10 p.m.